How Can a Domestic Violence Case be Dropped in Oklahoma?

 - Find a good Oklahoma defense attorney.
 The sooner you retain counsel, the better.
 Law enforcement might want to ask you questions and interview you about your side of the story early on.
 Having an attorney present for such questioning can be crucial to getting domestic violence charges dropped.

-- Ask your attorney about calling a meeting between you, the accuser, a witness coordinator and your defense attorney to discuss the allegations.
+- Discuss with your attorney the idea of setting up a meeting between you, the accuser, a witness coordinator, and your defense attorney to discuss the allegations.
 Such meetings can be helpful in better understanding what the accuser is claiming and provides a chance for you to clear things up.
-Sometimes, an accuser will realize that they were angry or lacked a level head when they brought about domestic violence charges.
-They might be willing to pull back their accusation once seeing the evidence you have in the case.
+Sometimes, an accuser will realize that they were angry or confused when they brought about domestic violence charges.
+They might be willing to drop their accusation upon seeing the evidence you have in the case.
 However, it’s very important that you don’t threaten or otherwise intimidate the accuser into dropping the case.

-- See if the accuser is willing to sign an affidavit of non-prosecution.
+- Consider (with the help of your attorney) trying to convince the accuser to sign an affidavit of non-prosecution.
 Once a person has had time to calm down after an incident, they might realize that their accusation is unfair.
 They might be willing to drop the case in these circumstances.
-However, remember you cannot coerce this action in any way and discuss this option with your attorney before you do anything.
+Again, keep in mind you cannot coerce this action in any way, and discuss this option with your attorney before you decide to attempt a discussion.

-Before your case goes to trial, your attorney will work to negotiate with the prosecuting attorney’s office to get the charges dropped or decreased.
-(This is generally more successful for first-time offenders.)
+Prior to going to trial, your attorney will attempt to negotiate with the prosecuting attorney’s office to get the charges dropped or downgraded.
+You have a much better chance of this if you are a first-time offender.

 Your attorney might recommend counseling or therapy instead of jail time or plead the charges down from domestic violence.
 It’s extremely valuable to have a defense attorney working for you during these negotiations.